 Day 2

-- The information office in Cruz de Tejeda
+- The information office in Cruz de Tejeda.

-- Hotel Rural El Refugio in Cruz de Tejeda
+- Hotel Rural El Refugio in Cruz de Tejeda.

 Day 3

-- At Bar Lomo El Palo, 9,3 km from Cruz de Tejeda
+- At Bar Lomo El Palo, 9.3 km/5.7 mi from Cruz de Tejeda.

 No, you don’t get the Compostela for completing the Camino de Santiago de Gran Canaria but you can get a certificate for completing the route.
 The certificate can be obtained at the Church of Santiago de Los Caballeros in Galdar at the end of the Camino.
 Like with any other Camino to get the certificate you need a Credential (pilgrim’s passport) with stamps collected along the route.